 White Symbolism

 In ancient Egypt, white stood for omnipotence and purity.
-They used this absence of color for ceremonial objects used in holy rituals.
+They used this absence of colour for ceremonial objects used in holy rituals.
 Everywhere else up to the present time, white also stands for purity and innocence.
 It depicts the highest sacred power of God.
 It stands for everything good, positive, clean, fresh and heavenly.
-It is a popular color scheme for hospitals, charities, and non-profit organizations to emphasize something good and positive.
+It is a popular colour scheme for hospitals, charities, and non-profit organizations to emphasize something good and positive.

 Brown Symbolism